No provisions exist for group taxation in Honduras.

-The scope of application of this law reaches any operation that is performed between natural or entities domiciled or resident in Honduras with related parties and those under a special regime who enjoy fiscal benefits.
+The scope of application of this law reaches any operation that is performed between entities domiciled or resident in Honduras with related parties and those under a special regime who enjoy fiscal benefits.

 The Honduras tax authority allows taxpayers the request of an Advance Price Agreement (APA) to establish the values for the commercial or financial transactions performed with related parties prior the implementation of such transactions and for a specific time.

 For tax effects, it is considered that two or more individuals or legal entities, domiciled or not, are related parties when:

 - An individual, entity, or corporation participates, directly or indirectly, in the direction, control, or capital of the other.

 - Same individuals, entities, or corporations participate, directly or indirectly, in the direction, control, or capital of one of them.